mulesoft/api-console/README.md

 ### Allowing Unsafe Markdown

-*Unsafe Markdown* will be disable by default, if you want to allow unsafe contet check the following example:
+*Unsafe Markdown* will be disable by default, if you want to allow unsafe content check the following example:

     <raml-console src="path-to-raml" allow-unsafe-markdown></raml-console>

+### Disabling Try-it

+*Try-it* will be enable by default, if you want to disable Try-it you can do that by adding the following setting:

+    <raml-console src="path-to-raml" disable-try-it></raml-console>

 ## Development